 Example 2.
 Bill Wilson is an employee of Fashion Clothing Co. in Manhattan, NY.
-In a typical week, Bill leaves his home on Long Island on Monday morning and drives to Albany to exhibit the Fashion line for 3 days to prospective customers.
+In a typical travel week, Bill leaves his home on Long Island on Monday morning and drives to Albany to exhibit the Fashion line for 3 days to prospective customers.
 Then he drives to Troy to show Fashion's new line of merchandise to Town Department Store, an old customer.
 While in Troy, he talks with Tom Brown, purchasing agent for Town Department Store, to discuss the new line.
 He later takes John Smith of Attire Co. out to dinner to discuss Attire Co.'s buying Fashion's new line of clothing.

-Bill purchased his car on January 3, 2002.
+Bill purchased his car on January 3, 2006.
 He uses the standard mileage rate for car expense purposes.
 He records his total mileage, business mileage, parking fees, and tolls for the year.

 Bill records his expenses and other pertinent information in his Weekly Traveling Expense and Entertainment Record, shown in Table 6-3.
 He obtains receipts for his expenses for lodging and for any other expenses of \$75 or more.

 During the year, Bill drove a total of 25,000 miles of which 20,000 miles were for business.
-Bill drove 14,000 business miles from January 1 to August 31, and 6,000 miles from September 1 through the end of the year.
-Following the instructions for Form 2106, Part II, he answers all the questions and figures his car expense to be \$8,580 (14,000 \times 401⁄2 cents per mile (\$5,670) + 6,000 \times 481⁄2 cents per mile (\$2,910)).
+Following the instructions for Form 2106-EZ, Part II, he answers all the questions and figures his car expense to be \$11,000 (20,000 $\times$ 55 cents per mile).